 •Enjoy the museum and videos that highlight the story of the IOWA, followed by a visit to the IOWA Ship’s Store and Photo Intel.

 •Your tour concludes on the fantail, where aviation milestones were achieved.
 Seaplanes and helicopters were launched from this deck, and breakthrough drone technology was tested on IOWA’s fantail.

 A visit to the IOWA is a family adventure through history and innovation!

 - The USS IOWA is open every day, except Thanksgiving and Christmas.

 - 1000 to 1700 (10:00 AM to 5:00 PM) with the last ticket sold at 1600 hours (4:00 PM).

 Where is the IOWA & Parking

-- The USS IOWA is located at Berth 87 at the Port of Los Angeles.
+- The Battleship IOWA is located at Berth 87 at the Port of Los Angeles.

 - Click here for maps and detailed directions.

-- USS IOWA is not currently ADA accessible.
+- Battleship IOWA is not currently ADA accessible.
 However, accessibility for disabled guests will be improved over the next year.

 - There are many obstacles on the ship such as uneven decking, high door frames and many sets of stairs that are safety hazards.
 For that reason, no wheelchairs are allowed aboard the ship and those using canes and walkers should use extra caution.

-- Visiting the USS IOWA can be a very rewarding family experience and children are welcomed on board!
+- Visiting the Battleship IOWA can be a very rewarding family experience and children are welcomed on board!

 - Children love Victory the dog scavenger hunt and is available at no additional cost at the beginning of your tour.